 Buying cheap glasses online may mean that you sacrifice personal service, do more legwork and might not get the perfect fit.

-Here are some of the disadvantages of cheap glasses:
+Here are four of the disadvantages of buying cheap glasses:

 When you order online, you’ll have to try on glasses virtually using a photo of your face or an app.
 You also may have to measure your own pupillary distance.